noahmarro/tinyjam-starter/README.md

 cd tinyjam-starter

-npm i              # Install dependencies npm run start      # Start a dev server
+pnpm i             # Install dependencies pnpm start         # Start a dev server
 ```

 ## 👨‍🔧 Generate your site:

 ```
-npm run build
+pnpm build
 ```

-Your generated static site waits patiently for you in the `dist` folder, enjoy!
+Your generated static site waits patiently for you in the `dist/` folder, enjoy!